SEO Poisoning Awareness

 A Colleague's Recommendation

-It's Monday morning at Pinnacle Creative Group.
+It's Monday morning.
 Alice is checking her inbox when she sees a message from her colleague Marcus about a project management tool the team discussed in last Friday's standup.

 -